Bats, the planning process and you

-To accompany PPS 9 the Office of the Deputy Prime Minister has published circular 06/2005.
-Part IV of this document deals with the Conservation of Species Protected by Law.
-Paragraph 98 states that “The presence of a protected species is a material consideration when a planning authority is considering a development proposal…..” and that “Local authorities should consult English Nature before granting planning permission.”
-Most importantly paragraph 99 states “It is essential that the presence or otherwise of protected species, and the extent that they may be affected by the proposed development, is established before the planning permission is granted, otherwise all relevant material considerations may not have been addressed in making the decision.”
+The NPPF also refers to Government circular 06/2005(link to https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/11481/143792.pdf) and part IV of this document deals with the Conservation of Species Protected by Law.
+Paragraph 98 states that “The presence of a protected species is a material consideration when a planning authority is considering a development proposal…..” and that “Local authorities should consult English Nature (now Natural England) before granting planning permission.”
+Most importantly, paragraph 99 states “It is essential that the presence or otherwise of protected species, and the extent that they may be affected by the proposed development, is established before the planning permission is granted, otherwise all relevant material considerations may not have been addressed in making the decision.”

 1. A licence may be granted "to preserve public health or public safety or for reasons of overriding public interest including those of a social or economic nature and beneficial consequences of primary importance for the environment."

 2. A licence may not be granted unless "there is no satisfactory alternative."

 3. A licence may only be issued if it "will not be detrimental to the maintenance of the species at a favourable conservation status in its natural range."

 Bats and the Planning Process